ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ### 'kdcchallenge' Parameter {#kdcchallenge}

-The 'kdcchallenge' parameter is an OPTIONAL parameter of the Token Post response message defined in Section 5.10.1 of {{I-D.ietf-ace-oauth-authz}}.
+The 'kdcchallenge' parameter is an OPTIONAL parameter of the Token Post response message defined in {{Section 5.10.1 of I-D.ietf-ace-oauth-authz}}.
 This parameter contains a challenge generated by the KDC and provided to the Client.
 The Client may use this challenge to prove possession of its own private key in the Joining Request (see the ‘client_cred_verify’ parameter in {{key-distr}}).

 #  Keying Material Provisioning and Group Membership Management {#key-distr}